oxidecomputer/humility/README.md

 By default, `humility sensors` displays the value of each specified sensor and exits; to read values once per second, use the `-s` (`--sleep`) option.
-To print values as a table, use `--tabular`.
+To print values as a table with individual sensors as columns, `--tabular`.
+In its default output (with one sensor per row), error counts are also displayed.

 ### `humility spctrl`